-Statistics on the dwelling stock are closely related to our statistics on the net supply of housing, as the dwelling stock estimate for each year is equal to the previous year’s dwelling stock estimate plus the latest annual net supply of housing figure.
+Statistics on the dwelling stock are closely related to our statistics on housing supply: net additional dwellings, as the dwelling stock estimate for each year is equal to the previous year’s dwelling stock estimate plus the latest annual net supply of housing figure.

 The dwelling stock statistical release details the key changes since the previous release, a year before.
 The new data published in the release are also incorporated into detailed data tables (known as ‘live tables’) which provide further breakdowns, including dwelling stock statistics for local authority districts.
 The live tables also incorporate revisions if improved information is provided at a later date and will always contain the latest data, whereas previous statistical releases are not revised in the light of new data, but left as they were at publication.